 - 8.1.
 In collaboration with Human Resources (HR), ITS will ensure that new hires and individuals in new positions or roles at TVDSB are assigned appropriate privileges, granted access, and provided with security training relevant to their duties before they are given access to TVDSB Information Resources. - 8.2.
 At the time of retirement, resignation, leave, or termination of employment, HR will collaborate with ITS to ensure timely processes are in place to retrieve TVDSB devices as required and disable access to TVDSB accounts and resources. - 8.3.
 TVDSB will ensure regular, and ongoing cyber awareness and data protection training for TVDSB users is provided. - 8.4.
-TVDSB will implement identity and access management programs to ensure that only authorized individuals have access to TVDSB Information Resources. - 8.5.
+TVDSB will implement identity and access management programs to ensure that only authorized individuals have access to TVDSB Information Resources should have no expectation of privacy with respect to any use of the Board's.

+- 8.5.
 ITS will facilitate and prioritize employee SSO functionality wherever possible subject to security, software and operational limitations. - 8.6.
 All staff users will be required to authenticate using an approved MFA application as the primary means of personal authentication. - 8.7.
 All TVDSB wireless access points, network-connected resources, and internally or externally hosted applications (including cloud services) must conform to TVDSB standards, procedures, and guidelines.
-Unauthorized networks, access points, and unapproved communication tools at TVDSB schools and sites, including unapproved wireless access points, connected devices, equipment, and remote connections will be
+Unauthorized networks, access points, and unapproved communication tools at TVDSB schools and sites, including unapproved wireless access points, connected devices, equipment, and remote connections. - 8.8.
+Unauthorized wireless access points, connected devices, equipment, and remote connections will be disabled upon discovery. - 8.9.
+ITS Department is responsible for configuring managing and administering all TVDSB wired and wireless networks.
+Access to these networks will be restricted to authorized users.